DUNE/CCB-data/README.md

 * Units are specified in the json file but are generally PB, MHr, Walltime.

-The notebook uses NumberUtils.py which does things like make plots, calculate cumulative use over multiple years, etc.
+The notebook uses DataHolder.py which has most of the transformation algorithms and NumberUtils.py which does things like make plots, calculate cumulative use over multiple years, etc.

 # To run the code:

-1. Install jupyter and matplotlib and the DUNE/dune_plot_style code (requires running the setup script to install the dune_plot_style)
+1. Install jupyter and matplotlib and the github.com/DUNE/dune_plot_style code (requires running the setup script to install the dune_plot_style)

 2. clone DUNE/CCB-data  - maybe make your own branch while playing around

 3. `cd Numbers-2024 directory`

-4. open NearTerm_2024-01-23-2040.json in an editor - save your own version
+4. open NearTerm_2024-11-12-2040.json in an editor - save your own version

-5. It will point to a Timeline file: NearTerm_2024-01-23-2040_timeline.json - that has year by year event and Test stream volumes in cvs format.
+5. It will point to a Timeline file: NearTerm_2024-11-12-2040_timeline..csv - that has year by year event and Test stream volumes in cvs format.
 Much better for getting things in the right year.
 If you comment out the "Timeline" line in the  top level json file, the code will use the old method with the lists in the top level json file.

 If you want your own version, make your own top level json file and then have it point to a new csv file.

-6. `jupyter-lab 2024-01-21-HMS.ipynb &` will create a webpage with the notebook
+6. `jupyter-lab 2024-11-12.ipynb &` will create a webpage with the notebook

 7. edit the notebook to point to your version of the json file.
-NearTerm_2024-01-23-2040.json is an example

-8. you can then edit the json file and iterate.
+8. you can then edit the json/csv file and iterate.
 Plots will appear in the notebook and in a subdirectory named after your json file.